MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/policy-compliance/what-is-a-cloud-policy-review.md

 ## Tools to help create modern policies

-To help accelerate the creation of modern policies, a set of sample policies is available in each of the five disciplines of Cloud Governance.
+To help accelerate the creation of modern policies, a set of sample policies is available in each of the Five Disciplines of Cloud Governance.
 Those sample policies will each start with one of three design assumptions:

 - **Cloud Native**: The solution being deployed is cloud native and can capitalize on default solutions found in Azure, with minimal configuration.
 - **Enterprise**: The solution being deployed is complex and requires a hybrid cloud deployment model.
 This necessitates more complex implementations of certain governance disciplines.